thiagobien/ACL/workshop/09_Runbook_Automation_and_Self_Healing/01_Install_Ansible_Tower/README.md

 ansible-tower-web-svc   *       35.190.14.20   80      3h
 ```

+## Login

 Open your favourite browser and navigate to the `ADDRESS` of the `ansible-tower-web-svc`.
 Login with the credentials provided in the `inventory` file above.

+### Provide license

+Submit the Ansible Tower license when prompted.

+In case you don't have your license yet, you can get a free license here: https://www.ansible.com/license